Did J.K. Rowling Write Harry Potter in Edinburgh?

 Take a Harry Potter Tour

-For the full experience, nothing beats joining a dedicated Harry Potter tour in Edinburgh.
+For the complete experience, nothing beats joining a dedicated Harry Potter tour in Edinburgh.
 Several walking tours explore the key filming inspirations, historic sites, and hidden corners tied to Rowling's world.

 Knowledgeable guides share stories not only about the books but also about Rowling's life in the city, her writing process, and Edinburgh's rich history.